See More Projects

 Since that time, the committee has developed a repository of resources on the Alberta portal of the Canadian Active After School Partnership, developed and piloted the Provincial Activity Guidelines for After-School Programs in Alberta, implemented those guidelines through an online certification module, built a community of practice for programs, and built capacity of programs to support physical activity through the delivery of training opportunities.

 One important piece of work that was built to support implementation of the Provincial Activity Guidelines for After-School Programs in Alberta through a Physical Activity 101 certification module.
 This free training aims to educate and build the capacity of after-school programs in Alberta so that all children and youth in the province meet the recommended physical activity guidelines.
-We are also offering training days to after-school programs, keeping in touch with programs via a quarterly e-newsletter, and working to build a BOOST Cafe forum that will allow programs across the province to connect and learn from one another, and maintaining an activity database with over 800 activities for after-school programs that can be filtered by age range, skill, play area, group size and more.
+We are also offering training days to after-school programs, keeping in touch with programs via a quarterly e-newsletter, working to build a BOOST Cafe forum that will allow programs across the province to connect and learn from one another, and maintaining an activity database with over 800 activities for after-school programs that can be filtered by age range, skill, play area, group size and more.
 Be sure to check out this database on our website here.

 We've heard from many programs that they don't identify as a physically active program, that they don't have an extra 30 minutes to dedicate to physical activity, that they don't have the space, or that training is simply inaccessible.
 We're hoping to change that mindset through our free training module, which teaches various ways to implement physical activity into otherwise-sedentary programming; provides games and adaptations perfect for small spaces; and shows that you don't need to block 30 straight minutes to get 30 minutes of physical activity in.